lucasdupin/machine-learning/projects/smartcab/Report.md

 ```

 Analyzing the penalties, we notice that the most common situation is when the traffic lights are red, and the cab tries to turn left.

+Obiviously, while training, it starts behaving randomly and learns over time.
+Starting with high bias, and moving to a point where the current model saturates.
+During the first 10 trials I was seing a sum of 18 penalties, with the optimal parameters, moving 0 on the last ten.
+Even though 0 is a great number it's important to know that running that optimal, saturated model, for 100 times again, I still get 1 penalty sometimes.